The Power of Love: Laura’s Marathon Story

 Poet: Kay Scorah

-Join us to hear Laura Coleman-Day’s extraordinary story of resolve, generosity and love.
+Laura Coleman-Day told us her extraordinary story of resolve, generosity and love.

 After losing her husband Xander to leukaemia, Laura set herself a remarkable challenge: running 12 marathons in 12 months to raise funds and awareness for Anthony Nolan.
 She finished on what would have been her and Xander’s 6th wedding anniversary, running the final miles of the London Marathon in her wedding dress.
 She raised over £30k.